Pwoodlock/comfyui-adaptiveprompts/README.md

 ## 💡 Prompt Generator

+>9/16/2025 UPDATED: Advanced version now included.
+Allows for specifying a category /wildcards/ folder, which falls back to default if a ```__wildcard__``` cannot be resolved.
+Workflow.json file now included showing examples.

 >9/12/2025 UPDATED: Added context input and output.
 This allows for chaining prompt generators to preserve variable context.
 See [variables](#⚡variables) below.